KVSlab/turtleFSI/docs/source/using_turtleFSI.rst

    :width: 400px
    :align: center

-   Pressure and velocity fields at 2.5 s. obtain by running the turtle_demo.py problem file.
+   Pressure and velocity fields at 2.5 s. obtained by running the turtle_demo.py problem file.